HMS Ramillies (1763)

-HMS Ramillies was a 74-gun third rate ship of the line of the Royal Navy, launched on 15 April 1763 at Chatham Dockyard.
+HMS Ramillies was a 74-gun third-rate ship of the line of the Royal Navy.
+Launched on 15 April 1763 at Chatham Dockyard, she served in the American War of Independence.
+Her duties primarily included escorting convoys of merchant ships.
+Ramillies was scuttled on 21 September 1782 during the 1782 Central Atlantic hurricane.

 Career

-Ramillies fought in the Battle of Ushant on Monday 27 July 1778.
-Ramillies took part in the action of 9 August 1780, when a convoy she was escorting fell prey to a Spanish squadron.
-55 merchantmen were captured, but she managed to escape.
+Ramillies served in the American War of Independence, participating in the Battle of Ushant on 27 July 1778.

-In 1782 she was the flagship of a fleet under Admiral Thomas Graves off Newfoundland.
-Ramillies was badly damaged in a violent storm of 1782, and was finally abandoned and burned on 21 September 1782.
+She subsequently took part in the action of 9 August 1780, when a British convoy she was escorting (was attacked by a larger Spanish Navy squadron of 32 ships of the line.
+Under the command of John Moutray, the British warships fled.
+55 merchant ships of the convoy were captured, along with some 1,350 seaman and 1,250 soldiers of the 90th Regiment taken prisoner.
+Ramillies managed to escape.
+The loss of the Convoy amounted to some £1,500,000, one of the largest convoy disasters in the 18th century.

-Between 16 and 19 September 1782, while escorting a convoy from Jamaica, Ramillies was struck by a storm.
+In 1782 she became the flagship of a British squadron under Admiral Thomas Graves at Port Royal, Jamaica.
+Between 16 and 19 September 1782, while escorting a British convoy from Jamaica to Britain, Ramillies was caught in the 1782 Central Atlantic hurricane.
 Despite frantic efforts to save the ship, including jettisoning anchors, cannon, and masts, and using ropes to bind the hull, the water continued to rise.
-After three days of pumping by the crew, they were rescued by nearby merchantmen.
-Captain Silvester Moriarty set the ship on fire as he left.
+After three days of pumping by the ship's crew, they left Ramillies and were rescued by nearby merchantmen.
+The ship's captain Sylverius Moriarty had the Ramillies set on fire as he left.

-Robert Dodd painted a series of four documenting the tragedy.
-"The demise of the Ramillies" comprises: "A Storm coming on", "The Storm increas'd", "The Ramillies Water Logg'd with her Admiral & Crew quitting the Wreck", and "The Ramillies Destroyed".
-In 1795 a set of four coloured mezzotints were engraved and published by Jukes from his shop at No.10 Howland Street.
+The English artist Robert Dodd painted a series of five painting documenting the ship's destruction.
+"The demise of the Ramillies" comprises: "A Storm coming on", "The Storm increas'd", "The Ramillies Water Logg'd with her Admiral & Crew quitting the Wreck", "Ship abandoned in abating storm" and "The Ramillies Destroyed".
+In 1795 a set of four coloured mezzotints were engraved and published by Francis Jukes.